Gardening is a great way to grow healthy pest-free food your family and friends can enjoy. Here are a few frugal ways to grow your garden.

 While most of the US is enjoying a growing season in their gardens, here in Central Florida, we are basically at the end of our season.
-June through August are the months to rest in Zone 9 and make plans to start planting seeds in August for the fall garden.
+June through August are the months to rest in Zone 9 and make plans to start planting seeds indoors in August for the fall garden.
 While not doing much in the garden, I would like to share a few ideas on how to be frugal in the garden.

 I have only one word to describe gardening in 2016 – strange and interesting.
 Ok, 2 words.

 What I mean about strange is no bugs this year.
 Mind you, I’m not complaining.
 Have I figured out secrets to “clean” gardening?
 If I have, I don’t know what they are.
 I saw one Caterpillar on my tomato plants before they started flowering and just sprayed it with Neem Oil.
 I checked several times later for bugs………nothing.
 Snails are a constant controllable pest, but they don’t do damage like some other bugs do to the garden.

 Could it be that I planted herbs close to my plants this year?
 Could it be that the plants were getting more water using the misting system we put in this year and were able to control how much water my garden was receiving?
 Was it because we had a really mild winter this year?
 Or was it simply a combination of all those factors?

 Should I question a pest-free season with the tastiest and prettiest tomatoes I have ever produced or not?
 Not my words, but hubby’s and he is the tomato expert.

 I harvested the last of the tomatoes this morning, so I will be pulling up the plants in the next few days.

 I also requested a new tomato cage system for hubby to work on.
 The metal ones you buy at your local hardware store just can’t handle the weight of the tomato plants.
 I can’t wait to show you what he has come up with!